Summary of the Problem with Loss, Betrayal, and Trauma.

 2. Marriage and Family

-Human society is best seen in the microcosm of the family.
+Human society is best seen in the family’s microcosm.
 When a community flourishes, so do the family and extended members.
 Parents have more time for children, and reduced financial pressure assures material abundance.
-In times of war and disease, our communities are beset with inequities resulting in lasting effects in traumatic experiences.
+In times of war and disease, we beset our communities with inequities, resulting in lasting effects in traumatic experiences.

 We can turn to Scripture to regain context on traumatic times.
 In Malachai 2:13-16, the prophet rebukes husbands’ sins against their wives.
-In the commandments, we are warned about covetousness of neighbor’s wives or property.
+In the commandments, they warn us about covetousness of neighbor’s wives or property.

 The Christian response to grief and trauma must find its foundation in Scripture.
 The Bible details the full range of human emotion and offers consultation to those who historically experienced their trauma.
 The modern tendency to discount the long-term results of trauma must find the answer in directly dealing with traumatic events.